GetxoUdala/decidim-getxo/README.md

 To ensure minimal downtime in portainer:

+1. Go to the git folder: `cd decidim-getxo`
+2. Update the code `git pull` (check branches, etc)
-1. Run `docker build . -t decidim-production-app:latest`
+3. Run `docker build . -t decidim-production-app:latest`
-2. Redeploy in portainer by going to the container `decidim-production-app-1` and press "recreate".
-No need to re-pull the image.
+4. Redeploy in portainer by going to the `decidim-production` stack "pull and redeploy"., then "update" No need to re-pull the image.

 To update the Nginx container: